 But only do this when you can do it honestly!
 “Your friends are the greatest!”
-“That Jake is such a good kid.”
+“That Jess is such a good kid.”
 “You know, it gives me a lot of confidence to know you use common sense in choosing your friends.”

 Tell Us!
 How do you normally compliment your kids?